-At the short end of the spectrum, the indels of one or two base pairs within the coding sequences have the greatest effect, because they will inevitably cause a frame change (only the addition of one or more codons of three base pairs will maintain a protein approximately intact).
+The indels of one or two base pairs within the coding sequences have the most significant effect at the short end of the spectrum.
+They will inevitably cause a frame change (only adding one or more codons of three base pairs will maintain a protein approximately intact).

-At the intermediate level, indels can affect parts of a gene or whole groups of genes.
+Indels can affect parts of a gene or whole groups of genes at the intermediate level.

-At the largest level, whole chromosomes or even whole copies of the genome may be affected by insertions or deletions, although such mutations are generally no longer included in the indel tag.
+At the most significant level, whole chromosomes or even complete copies of the genome may be affected by insertions or deletions.
+However, such mutations are generally no longer included in the indel tag.

 At this high level, it is also possible to invert or translocate entire sections of a chromosome, and the chromosomes can even fuse or break.

-If a large number of genes are lost as a result of one of these processes, the consequences are often very damaging.
+If many genes are lost due to one of these processes, the consequences are often very damaging.
 Of course, different genetic systems react differently to such events.

 Finally, other sources of mutations are the many different types of transposable elements, which are small DNA entities that have a mechanism that allows them to move within the genome.
 Some of these elements are copied and pasted into new locations, while others use a cut and paste method.